Sharon Public Library

 Takeaway

-Information architecture is critical; prioritize user feedback and iterative testing to refine navigation and accessibility.
+Information architecture is critical; prioritize user feedback and iterative testing to refine navigation and accessibility.- Advocate for user feedback and iterate based on insights.

 - Start with user-centric IA and validate with testing before visual design.